TosbackCgusBridge-Bot/CGUs-versions/Lampsplus/Privacy Policy.md

 **Policy Changes**

 If we decide to change our policy in whole or in part, we will inform you by posting a notice on our web site.
 The new policy will apply to all current and past users of our web site and will replace any prior policies.
-This policy was posted in May of 2007 and last updated in April of 2013.
+This policy was posted in May of 2007 and last updated in July of 2014.

 **Additional Information**